 How is this website different from a personal blog?

 You might be wondering how this website differs from a personal blog.
 After all, the website address and title are my own name.
 The main difference will be the subject matter and the end goals.
 The vision of my personal blog was, to put it nicely, not clearly defined.
-On its about page I wrote, “On this blog I write about my adventures and opinions.
+On its about page I wrote, “On this blog, I write about my adventures and opinions.
 My podcast is a grab bag of randomness.”
 A site like that really only serves me.
-My hope is that this new website would serve others, specifically in the realm of communication.
-It will also include updates from my ministry work with The Navigators, where I serve as a communications director, in the hopes that they will demonstrate the principals I teach.
+My hope is that this new website would serve others, specifically in the realm of branding and communication.
+It will also include updates from my ministry work with The Navigators, where I serve as a brand manager, in the hopes that they will demonstrate the principles I teach.

 This isn’t the end